pavisrinivas12/OMS/README.md

 # OMS
 Order Management System

-ORDER MANAGEMENT SYSTEM:

-Tools to be used:
+Tools used:

 Use any IDE to develop the project.
 It may be Eclipse /Myeclipse / Netbeans etc. I Have developed it using Netbeans.
 MySQL for the database.

 Front End and Back End